percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 # To-Do List {#dolist}

+- Consider adding a list of RTP header extensions that shoould/must not be E2E encrypted.

 - Endpoints and KMF must securely convey their respective certificate information directly or indirectly via some other means or identity service provider.

 - If as in "Double" draft, the ROC value is no longer in the clear and associated with the "outer" protection scheme, we may need to require that the MDD maintain a separate ROC value for each SSRC sent to each separate endpoint.
 This ROC value should start at 0 regardless of the sequence number in that first packet sent to an endpoint.
 [EDIT: Do we document this in this framework or in Double draft?]